iotaledger/bee/bee-api/bee-rest-api/README.md

 # bee-api

-A REST API implementation for IOTA node software.
+The default REST API implementation for the IOTA Bee node software.